You are viewing Australian and NZ students' course information. Change to view international students' course information.

 This course has an applied, experiential focus which features brief solution-focused and narrative therapies, family therapy, process-experiential therapy, group work and supervision.
 Student learning is supported by facilitated small group work which offers a strong practical component and students will use the purpose-built Psychology and Counselling Clinic for clinical practice.

 Academic entry requirements

-A completed recognised bachelor degree (or higher award) in health, education, or human resource management; or
+- bachelor degree in health, education, or human resource management; or

 *Relevant work experience could include: